solliancenet/microsoft-mysql-developer-guide/artifacts/06-02-FunctionApp-Python/README.md

 func azure functionapp publish mysqldevSUFFIX-addcustomerfunction
 ```

-You should now be able to browse to the function endpoint and see your data (the output of the previous command will include this information):
+Browse to the function endpoint and see the data (the output of the previous command will include this information):

 ```text
 https://mysqldevSUFFIX-addcustomerfunction.azurewebsites.net/api/addcustomerfunction?code=SOMECODE